Gaza ceasefire won’t last without political process, warn analysts

 But there is still uncertainty from some analysts that the deal, announced on Wednesday and due to begin on Sunday, will go ahead as planned.

-The division of the agreement into three phases opens up the potential for its terms to be violated, or for the parties – particularly Israel – to backtrack on its terms, analysts say.
+Israel’s security cabinet greenlit the agreement on Friday evening, after postponing a meeting that was initially scheduled for Thursday.
+Still, the division of the deal into three phases opens up the potential for its terms to be violated, or for the parties – particularly Israel – to backtrack on its terms, analysts say.

 The deal stipulates that a 42-day first phase – which will see a handover of some captives and prisoners, an Israeli retreat from populated areas, and an increase in aid – will be followed by additional phases where more prisoner exchanges will happen, as well as a permanent Israeli withdrawal from Gaza and a sustainable ceasefire.